-Æmission is working in a large experimental project funded by Regione Toscana named MONFRON
+This cutting-edge technology is currently being used in MONFRON, a large experimental project funded by Regione Toscana.

 Major application of AE techniques are:

 Æmission is supplied with 8 piezoceramic sensors, the sensing elements were selected and characterized with the help of the Polithecnic University of Turin to suit civil structure monitoring and to get the most accurate signals.